kcri-tz/mlst/README.md

 docker run --rm -it \
        -v $MLST_DB:/database \
        -v $(pwd):/workdir \
-       mlst -i [INPUTFILE] -o . -s [SPECIES] [-x]
+       mlst -i [INPUTFILE] -o . -s [SPECIES] [-x] [-st]
 ```

 When running the docker file you have to mount 2 directory:
  1. mlst_db (MLST database) downloaded from bitbucket
  2. An output/input folder from where the input file can be reached and an output files can be saved.
 Here we mount the current working directory (using $pwd) and use this as the output directory,
 the input file should be reachable from this directory as well.

--i INPUTFILE	input file (fasta or fastq) relative to pwd
+-i INPUTFILE   input file (fasta or fastq) relative to pwd.

--s SPECIES 	species origin of input file
+-s SPECIES 	species origin of input file.

--o OUTDIR	outpur directory relative to pwd
+-o OUTDIR	outpur directory relative to pwd.

 -x 		extended output.
-Will create an extented output
+Will create an extented output.

+-st     save temp_folder.
+Will save the temporary folder.

 ## Web-server